GazzaJ/CI-MS3-W3Recipes/README.md

 - []() - Python PEP8 validation
 - [SEO Site Checkup](https://seositecheckup.com/tools/custom-404-error-page-test) - Checks to see if you have a custom 404 page
 - [Online Javascript Beautifier](https://codebeautify.org/jsviewer) - Useful tool for indenting JS code
-- [Am I responsive?](http://ami.responsivedesign.is/) - provides a simple view of a websites responsiveness.
+- [Am I responsive?](http://ami.responsivedesign.is/) - Provides a simple view of a websites responsiveness.
+- [Responsinator](https://www.responsinator.com/) - Fairly comprehensive responsiveness testing

 ______

 ## **Credits** <a name="credits"></a>

 ### **Content**
 The content of this website was created by Gareth John.
-Snippets of code have been taken from official documentation and sources creditted below and in the respective code files.
-All text was written
+Snippets of code have been copied from official documentation and other sources creditted below and in the respective code files.
+All pre-loaded recipes were written by the developer.

 ### **Media**